-The series average for second-year Bachelor's students and Master's students in Actuarial Science continues to determine the success or failure of the series.
-Second-year Bachelor and Master’s students in Actuarial Science are required to pass the series before proceeding to the next modules.
+The series average for second-year Bachelor's students and Master's students in Actuarial Science and in Master's students in Accounting, Control, and Finance continues to determine the success or failure of the series.
+Second-year Bachelor and Master’s students in Actuarial Science and in Master's students in Accounting, Control, and Finance are required to pass the series before proceeding to the next modules.

 In view of the extraordinary situation, the examination modalities may still change for the Summer and Fall 2020 examination sessions.
 These changes may be reflected in replacing face-to-face examinations by online examinations or any other form of assessment that does not require face-to-face examinations.

 A student who is in a situation where the maximum duration of study is exceeded due to withdrawal, or failure not counted as an attempt, from one or more examinations in the Summer or Fall 2020 sessions or one or more assessments of SP2020, may have his or her maximum duration of study extended by a maximum of 2 semesters.

 If a student has started to accumulate points for a course (e.g. individual or group work), he or she can keep them in case he or she repeats the course the following year.
 The student must reach an agreement with the professor who teaches the course.

 All students called to serve in the Military or Civil Protection Services may apply for an extension of the duration of their studies, in addition to the two semesters granted to all students.
 See also the “leave section” below.

 Only students who are mobilized for Military or Civil Protection services can apply for leave for the SP2020 until May 12, 2020.